rust-lang/cargo/src/doc/man/cargo-fix.md

    (without the `--edition` flag) to apply any suggestions given by the compiler.

+If you encounter failing fixes during migration, instead of fixing everything in a single `cargo fix` invocation, try fixing only a subset of packages for specific features and Cargo targets.
+Fixing each combination separately can help identify the root cause of failures more easily and avoid unintended feature unification between packages.
+For example:

+* Use the `--package` flag to fix only some packages, e.g., `cargo fix --package foo`.
+* Instead of `--all-features`, use the `--features` flag to activate a specific set of features, e.g., `cargo fix --package foo --features myfeat`.
+* `cargo fix` implies `--all-targets` by default.
+Use target selection flags to fix only a subset of Cargo targets, e.g., `cargo fix --bin mybin`.

-And hopefully that's it!
-Just keep in mind of the caveats mentioned above that `cargo fix` cannot update code for inactive features or `cfg` expressions.
+Also keep in mind of the caveats mentioned above that `cargo fix` cannot update code for inactive features or `cfg` expressions.
 Also, in some rare cases the compiler is unable to automatically migrate all code to the new edition, and this may require manual changes after building with the new edition.

 [edition]: https://doc.rust-lang.org/edition-guide/editions/transitioning-an-existing-project-to-a-new-edition.html
 [edition field]: ../reference/manifest.html#the-edition-field